SnappyDragon64/INFILTR8R/README.md

 	- Solid green switches: Disabled switches.
 - Purple power bricks: Can be powered-up by attacks.
 Performs an action when fully charged.
 - Blue and green scaffold: Can be removed by activating the corresponding switch or power bricks.
+- Forcefield: Prevents bullets and laser from passing through.

 ## Progress:
 - Core: Done